biotope/biotope-resource-loader/docs/api.md

 ```

 ## Available events
-There are 2 main event's available, to provide control on what happens with loaded resources.
+To communicate to your app, the resource loader will fire events based on the state of loaded resources.
-Both of them can be renamed to your fit your needs, while retaining the same functionality.
+These events can be renamed to your fit your needs, while retaining the same logic.

 For simplicity's sake, we'll use their default names in this documentation.